 The uptime offered by a web host is closely related to their performance since it determines how long your website will be online or how much downtime to expect.

-You shouldn’t, however, go with the advertised uptime rate mentioned by the company because no company in 2019 will quote an uptime of less than 99.9% percent – it’s what you’re looking for, and that’s what they’ll promise.
+You shouldn’t, however, go with the advertised uptime rate mentioned by the company because no company in this year will quote an uptime of less than 99.9% percent – it’s what you’re looking for, and that’s what they’ll promise.
 So, first, check out reviews by past users to have an accurate picture of what you’re getting.

 Well, uptime represents the total time that the company’s servers your website is hosted on will be up and operating effectively.

 Looking at these two companies, SiteGround guarantees 99.9% uptime across all its plans, while also noting that they use a custom programming feature that works like a detection system to sniff out any potential downtime problems, correcting the problems before they happen.

 HostGator also promises 99.9% uptime, which is guaranteed whether you opt for their shared plan or if you use their complicated dedicated server hosting service.

 Check our all web hosting deals & Reviews.

 History, ownership, and reviews aside, what is the web hosting performance of these two companies like?